-When it comes to reality TV, I like watching competitions whether it be a fashion competition, a cooking competition, a singing competition, and the like.
-I don’t like reality TV where normal people live their lives and bicker.
+When it comes to reality TV, I like watching competitions whether it be a fashion competition, a cooking competition, a singing competition, etc. I don’t like reality TV where normal people live their lives and bicker.

-Glued to the screen, I begin analyzing the psychological state of contestants, follow them throughout their journey in the competition, and make connections as to what kind of mental state makes a person vulnerable to elimination or propels someone to the top.
+Glued to the screen, I begin analyzing the psychological states of contestants and making connections as to what kind of mental state makes a person vulnerable to elimination or propels someone to the top.

 1. Chill or else you’re out